 Finally, you will need to evaluate how often you use your air conditioning system.
 If you use your system constantly, such as in the summer, you will need to change your filter every few weeks.
 If you use your system only a few hours a day, your filters will last you a few months.
 Smaller homes use their systems less than larger homes, so their filters may last longer.
 However, if your system uses smaller filters, you will need to change them just as often as filters in a larger home.

 Air quality problems can come from both outdoor sources, such as air pollution and allergens and indoor sources, such as pet dander, painting, and cooking.
 The average person inhales about 14,000 liters of air every day, and inhaling air pollution can lead to a variety of negative health effects such as headaches, breathing problems, lung diseases, cardiovascular diseases, and even cancer.
 By keeping your air filters clean, you protect yourself from poor health.
-If your air system needs a tune-up, contact Go Green AC and Heating for information about the variety of air conditioning and heating services we have to offer.
+If your air system needs a tune-up, contact Go Green for information about the variety of air conditioning and heating services we have to offer.